Jonathan7200/Jonathan7200/README.md

 So here we are!

-My name is Jonathan Flores, and I want to change the world with passionate people to do good and leave this place better than when I frist arrived.
+My name is Jonathan Flores, and I want to change the world, build community and collaborate with those who feel the same.